Divorce AttorneyCall Now

-Like many divorce attorneys in Modesto, I charge an hourly rate as I work on a case.
-However, unlike many local attorneys, I charge an affordable rate of $250 per hour.
+Like many experienced divorce attorneys in Modesto, I charge an hourly rate as I work on a case.
+However, unlike many local attorneys, I charge an affordable rate of $300 per hour.
 Best of all, you can pay your retainer fee and invoices by credit card.

 Flat Fee Document Preparation

 Some clients don’t need an attorney to represent them in family court.
 These clients have few assets, no real issues with their spouse, but need an attorney to draft the forms for dissolution of marriage.
 In other words, they need more services than the family law facilitator can provide, but they feel comfortable filing the divorce papers themselves.
 In these cases, I charge a flat fee payable online by credit card.
-If you think your case is simple enough for flat fee document preparation call my office at (916) 250-1610 for a free 15-minute case evaluation.
+If you think your case is simple enough for flat fee document preparation call my office at (916) 250-1610.

 Flat Fee Divorce Mediation